 When you see these towers above you, you are in the heart of the Pratunam market, the best place for cheap clothes in Bangkok.
 You can walk around and around.
 It is very large.
 There are some popular hotels in this area too, like First Hotel, First House Hotel (not the same!!) and Opera Hotel.
 These are relatively inexpensive hotels.
 If you are looking for an expensive hotel, you can go to the Indra Regent or Amari.

 Pantip Plaza is also very near Pratunam Market.
 In fact the above picture was taken in front of the door of Pantip Plaza.

 But, as I said, Silom Road is a major shopping as well as business street.
-(Personally I find that the street lost most of its attractiveness since the arrival of the skytrain above it too all the light away).
 You find several very large offices there, some department stores (although not the largest ones) and when you walk through Silom Road you pass Patpong.
-Beware of pickpockets (especially in the evenings) there!
+Beware of pickpockets (and other nasty things) there!
 At the end of Silom Road you come in Charoen Krung Road.
 This is a long walk from Lumphini Park, so you might want to take one of the buses that pass through Silom Road or the skytrain, that also passes there.
 In Charoen Krung Road you find the General Post Office, several (Thai) tailors, antique shops and jewelers (see also below).
 You are also near the Chao Phraya River and River City Shopping Center (see below).

 Returning for a moment to Lumphini Park, you can see the Dusit Thani Hotel on the picture.
 If it is above your budget to stay there, have lunch or dinner in one of their restaurants, They are very good.